thegyro/Project2-Number-Algorithms/INSTRUCTION.md

 CUDA Homework 2
 ============================

-This is due Sunday, September 8.
+This is due Tuesday, Sept 17.

 There are two subprojects to be completed here.
 Make sure do them in order: